Anna, a cohort, speaks at a podium in front of a projected slideshow.

 Aaron Opdyke

-Aaron’s fellowship thesis focuses on understanding lessons from humanitarian shelter programs implemented in the aftermath of Typhoon Haiyan in the Philippines.
+Aaron’s fellowship thesis focused on understanding lessons from humanitarian shelter programs implemented in the aftermath of Typhoon Haiyan in the Philippines.